History of the Soviet Union (1982–1991): Foreign policies

+Andropov's death and legacy

 Andropov's health declined rapidly during the tense summer and fall of 1983, and he became the first Soviet leader to miss the anniversary celebrations of the 1917 revolution that November.
 He died in February 1984 of kidney failure after disappearing from public view for several months.

-His most significant legacy to the Soviet Union was his discovery and promotion of Mikhail Gorbachev.
+Among his legacy to the Soviet Union was his discovery and promotion of Mikhail Gorbachev.
 Beginning in 1978, Gorbachev advanced in two years through the Kremlin hierarchy to full membership in the Politburo.
 His responsibilities for the appointment of personnel allowed him to make the contacts and distribute the favors necessary for a future bid to become general secretary.
 At this point, Western experts believed that Andropov was grooming Gorbachev as his successor.
 However, although Gorbachev acted as a deputy to the general secretary throughout Andropov's illness, Gorbachev's time had not yet arrived when his patron died early in 1984.

 Chernenko interregnum

-At 71, Konstantin Chernenko was in poor health, suffering from emphysema, and unable to play an active role in policy making when he was chosen, after lengthy discussion, to succeed Andropov.
+At 73, Konstantin Chernenko was in poor health, suffering from emphysema, and unable to play an active role in policy making when he was chosen, after lengthy discussion, to succeed Andropov.
 But Chernenko's short time in office did bring some significant policy changes.
 The personnel changes and investigations into corruption undertaken under Andropov's tutelage came to an end.
 Chernenko advocated more investment in consumer goods and services and in agriculture.
-He also called for a reduction in the CPSU's micromanagement of the economy and greater attention to public opinion.
+He also called for a reduction in the Communist Party of the Soviet Union's (CPSU) micromanagement of the economy and greater attention to public opinion.
 However, KGB repression of Soviet dissidents also increased.
 In February 1983, Soviet representatives withdrew from the World Psychiatric Organization in protest of that group's continued complaints about the use of psychiatry to suppress dissent.
-This policy was underlined in June when Vladimir Danchev, a broadcaster for Radio Moscow, referred to the Soviet troops in Afghanistan as "invaders" while conducting English-language broadcasts.
+This policy was underlined in June when Vladimir Danchev, a broadcaster for Radio Moscow, referred to the Soviet troops in the Democratic Republic of Afghanistan as "invaders" while conducting English-language broadcasts.
 After refusing to retract this statement, he was sent to a mental institution for several months.
 Valery Senderov, a leader of an unofficial union of professional workers, was sentenced to seven years in a labor camp early in the year for speaking out on discrimination practiced against Jews in education and the professions.

 Although Chernenko had called for renewed détente with the West, little progress was made towards closing the rift in East−West relations during his rule.
 The Soviet Union boycotted the 1984 Summer Olympics in Los Angeles, retaliating for the United States-led boycott of the 1980 Summer Olympics in Moscow.
 In September 1984, the Soviet Union also prevented a visit to West Germany by East German leader Erich Honecker.
-Fighting in the Afghan Democratic Republic also intensified, but in the late autumn of 1984 the United States and the Soviet Union did agree to resume arms control talks in early 1985.
+Fighting in Afghanistan also intensified, but in the late autumn of 1984 the United States and the Soviet Union did agree to resume arms control talks in early 1985.